-Data / Parameter: ET {stove, Capacity,y} Data unit: kW Description: Average thermal capacity of ethanol stove used by project participating households.
-Source of data: Monitoring of random sample of project participating households.
+Data / Parameter ET stove, Capacity,y Data unit kW Description Average thermal capacity of ethanol stove used by project participating households.
+Source of data Monitoring of random sample of project participating households.
 Value(s) applied To be determined by SSC-CPA.
-Measurement methods and procedures: Product description for each ethanol stove shall be used to determine its thermal capacity when this is available from stove suppliers.
+Measurement methods and procedures Product description for each ethanol stove shall be used to determine its thermal capacity when this is available from stove suppliers.
 Alternatively, the thermal capacity of the stoves may be determined by a qualified laboratory.
-Monitoring frequency: At least every two years.
-QA/QC procedures: Purpose of data Calculate the CPA thermal output capacity to ensure that it is within the 45 MW limit for small-scale projects.
-Additional comment: Not applicable.
+Monitoring frequency At least every two years.
+QA/QC procedures Not Applicable Purpose of data Calculate the CPA thermal output capacity to ensure that it is within the 45 MW limit for small-scale projects.
+Additional comments Not applicable.

-Data / Parameter: ET {stove,Efficiency,y} Data unit: Percentage.
-Description: Average thermal efficiency of ethanol stove used by the project participating households.
-Source of data: Monitoring of random sample of project participating households.
+Data / Parameter ET stove ,Efficiency,y Data unit Percentage.
+Description Average thermal efficiency of ethanol stove used by the project participating households.
+Source of data Monitoring of random sample of project participating households.
 Value(s) applied To be determined by SSC-CPA.
-Measurement methods and procedures: Product description for each ethanol stove shall be used to determine its thermal efficiency when this is available from stove suppliers.
+Measurement methods and procedures Product description for each ethanol stove shall be used to determine its thermal efficiency when this is available from stove suppliers.
 Alternatively, the stove efficiency shall be determined by a qualified laboratory.
-Monitoring frequency: At least every two years.
-QA/QC procedures: Not applicable Purpose of data Calculation of baseline emissions.
-Additional comment: Not applicable.
+Monitoring frequency At least every two years.
+QA/QC procedures Not applicable Purpose of data Calculation of baseline emissions.
+Additional comments Not applicable.

-Data / Parameter: BG {Stoves, units,y} Data unit: Number.
-Description: Average number of biogas stoves used by project participating household in year y.
-Source of data: Monitoring of random sample of project participating households.
-The sample size shall be sufficient to obtain the required 90/10 confidence level or 95/10 confidence level if several CPAs are included in the same monitoring process.
+Data / Parameter BG Stoves, units,y Data unit Number.
+Description Average number of biogas stoves used by project participating household in year y.
+Source of data Monitoring of random sample of project participating households.
+The sample size shall be sufficient to obtain the required 90/10 confidence level for annual monitoring or 95/5 confidence level if monitoring is done biennially.
+Furthermore, sample size shall be sufficient to obtain 95/5 confidence level in case annual or biennia sampling is performed for group of CPAs under the PoA.
 Value(s) applied To be determined by SSC-CPA.
-Measurement methods and procedures: Monitoring of randomly selected project participating household.
-Monitoring frequency: At least every two years.

-QA/QC procedures: The number of biogas users in the project area will be crosschecked with the sales records from the biogas stove supplier.
+Measurement methods and procedures Monitoring of randomly selected project participating household.
+Monitoring frequency At least every two years.
+QA/QC procedures The number of biogas users in the project area will be crosschecked with the sales records from the biogas stove supplier.
 Purpose of data Calculation of baseline emission.
-Additional comment: Not applicable.
+Additional comments Not applicable.

-Data / Parameter: BG {usage,y} Data unit: m 3 Description: Average daily biogas usage per project participating household in year y.
-Source of data: Monitoring of random sample of project participating households.
-The sample size shall be sufficient to obtain the required 90/10 confidence level, or 95/10 confidence level if several CPAs are included in the same monitoring process.
+Data / Parameter BG usage,y Data unit $m^3$ Description Average daily biogas usage per project participating household in year y.
+Source of data Monitoring of random sample of project participating households.
+The sample size shall be sufficient to obtain the required 90/10 confidence level for annual monitoring or 95/5 confidence level if monitoring is done biennially.
+Furthermore, sample size shall be sufficient to obtain 95/5 confidence level in case annual or biennia sampling is performed for group of CPAs under the PoA.
 Value(s) applied To be determined by SSC-CPA.
-Measurement methods and procedures: Monitoring from a random sample of project participants.
+Measurement methods and procedures Monitoring from a random sample of project participants.
 Biogas meters will be installed for a period of one week at participating households targeted for monitoring.
 This will be used to calculate the average daily biogas usage per biogas user.
-Monitoring frequency: At least every two years.
-QA/QC procedures: Biogas meters will be calibrated Purpose of data Calculation of baseline emissions.
-Additional comment: Not applicable.
+Monitoring frequency At least every two years.
+QA/QC procedures Biogas meters will be calibrated annually.
+Purpose of data Calculation of baseline emissions.
+Additional comments Not applicable.